73 Most Popular Indian Christian Surnames, With Meanings

 1. Agostinho

 It originated from the Portuguese surname Augustine, derived from the Latin word “augere,” meaning “to increase.”
-Saint Augustine of Hippo was a significant early Christian theologian who has spread evangelism across continents.
+Saint Augustine of Hippo was a significant early Christian theologian who spread evangelism across continents.

 2. Alberto

-This Christian surname originated from the Spanish given name, Alberto is equivalent to English Albert.
+This Christian surname originated from the Spanish given name, Alberto is equivalent to the English Albert.
 It is derived from the Germanic Adalbert, containing the element “Adal,” meaning “noble” and “beraht,” meaning “bright.”

 3. Alfonso